carlosecantera/reading-notes/scriptsexpressionsopsfunc.md

 - program rules
 - react to events

-*script is a series of instruction just like a handbook, instuction manual and recipe.*
+*script is a series of instruction just like a handbook, instruction manual and recipe.*
 ## Writing a script

 - To begin with you want to see the end goal.